the-lupaxa-project/.github/WORKFLOWS.md

     uses: the-lupaxa-project/.github/.github/workflows/reusable-dependabot.yml@master
 ```

+<span id="reusable-docs-lint"></span>

-#### Docs Bundle (Markdown and YAML)
+#### Docs Bundle (reusable-docs-lint.yml)

-"Docs quality bundle" that orchestrates Markdown and YAML linting (and optionally more later) via the underlying CICDToolbox workflows, giving a single job for documentation hygiene.
+Reusable wrapper for the `reusable-docs-lint.yml` to orchestrate Markdown and YAML linting (and optionally more later) via the underlying workflows, giving a
+single job for documentation hygiene.

 <details>
 <summary><strong>Click to expand: Inputs Accepted by this workflow</strong></summary>